tradingview/documentation-guidelines/PineBlogPosts/README.md

 - Veniamin will usually add a frame around screenshots, so be sure to ping him when you post them.
   This is particularly important for square screenshots of a dialog box, for example, as they would be too large in the published page without a proper frame.
   Such screenshots must be artifically framed to achieve a correct x:y ratio.
+- Consider using an animated GIF if it demonstrates the feature more effectively.

 ## Typographic Conventions